 Students study French, Spanish and German languages in Year 7 on a carousel.
 In Year 8 pupils continue with two languages.
 At the end of Year 8 they can opt to continue with two or drop one in favour of Ancient Greek.
 After that they are all expected to take a language at GCSE.

 Compared with similar schools around the country, LRGS boasts a strong intake of students who pursue one or more modern languages in the Sixth Form.
 With over 80% of students attaining an A or B grade at A-level, results are very good.
-Indeed, a couple of years ago, the school received an award for the best A-level Spanish results achieved by boys in a selective state school.
 We currently have a number of former pupils studying one or more MFL at Oxford and Cambridge University.

 At Key Stage 3, the curriculum is focussed on extending the pupils' cultural knowledge.
 Our ethos is to encourage pupils to use the target language creatively and we routinely structure Schemes of Work and enter competitions with this aim in mind.

-We have a French assistant and a native speaker teacher for German and Spanish.
+We have a French assistant and a native speaker teacher for Spanish.
 This supports the students' cultural understanding, comprehension skills and pronunciation.

 Aims of the department:

-- To ensure all boys fulfil their potential in understanding and communicating in a modern foreign language
+- To ensure all students fulfil their potential in understanding and communicating in a modern foreign language

 - To foster an appreciation and respect for other cultures and people groups